Dave-R-GH/arma3-tools-linux-launchers/README.md

 Do not run the installer with `sudo`.
 The installer refuses to run as root.

-A separate Wine installation is not required.
-Steam Proton includes the Wine components used by these launchers.

 ## Installation

-Extract the ZIP, open a terminal in the extracted directory, and run:
+Extract the ZIP, open the terminal and set it to your extracted directory, and run:

 ```bash
 chmod +x install.sh uninstall.sh diagnose.sh
 ./install.sh
 ```

-The installer automatically detects common native-Steam locations.
-For a nonstandard Steam library, specify the Tools folder:
+The installer is set to automatically detect the native Steam locations.
+For a nonstandard Steam library, clarify the Tools folder:

 ```bash
 ARMA3_TOOLS_DIR="/path/to/steamapps/common/Arma 3 Tools" ./install.sh